This is a short guide to places associated with Mary Queen of Scots in Edinburgh and nearby.

 Blackness Castle on the shores of the Firth of Forth was one of the key locations for the 2019 movie.
 Mary Queen of Scots.
 This Historic Environment Scotland property also had a starring role in the Outlander series.
 Read more about Blackness Castle on Truly Edinburgh.

 Mary’s last night in Edinburgh 15 June 1567

 A plaque at Edinburgh City Chambers, on the Royal Mile, marks the site of the home of Sir Simon Preston of Craigmillar once stood.

-Mary, after her defeat, by the Protestant Lords of the Congregation at the Battle of Carberry Hill in June 1567 spent her last night in Edinburgh here before being taken, first to Holyrood, then to Lochleven Castle where she was imprisoned.
+After her defeat, by the Protestant Lords of the Congregation at the Battle of Carberry Hill in June 1567 Mary spent her last night in Edinburgh before being taken, first to Holyrood, then to Lochleven Castle where she was imprisoned.

 The queen was subsequently forced to abdicate in July 1567.

 Mary was executed in 1587 after 19 years of captivity.

 The sites below are all associated with Mary Queen of Scots and make the perfect day trip from Edinburgh.

 - Stirling Castle: Mary was crowned Queen of Scots at the tender age of six days old, in a ceremony in the Chapel Royal, Stirling Castle.
 Read More about Stirling Castle on Truly Edinburgh